neumaneuma/Blog/DecodingTheConfusingWorldOfEncodings/encoding.md

 As anglocentric as programming is, English is not the only language that needs to be supported.
 ASCII is fine for encoding English, but it is incapable of supprting anything else.
 This is where Unicode enters the fray.
 Unicode is not an encoding.
 That point bears repeating.
 Unicode is _not_ an encoding.

 [Wikipedia](https://en.wikipedia.org/wiki/Unicode) calls it a standard that can be implemented by different character encodings.
-I prefer to think of it as a giant alphabet.
-Unicode supports over [1.1 million characters](https://stackoverflow.com/questions/27415935/does-unicode-have-a-defined-maximum-number-of-code-points#27416004) in its alphabet.
+I find that definition, while succinct, too abstract.
+Instead, I prefer to think of it like this:

+> Imagine you have a giant alphabet.
+It can support over 1 million characters.
+It is a superset of every language known to humankind.
+It can support made-up languages.
+It contains every bizarre symbol you can think of.
+It has emojis.
+And all that only fills about 15% of its character set.
+There is space for so much more to be added.
+To support this alphabet we're going to put it in a giant dictionary.
+Instead of words mapping to their respective definitions, we'll have numbers mapping to all these characters.
+Just as the words are in alphabetical order, the numbers will be in ascending order.
+And for the characters not yet filled in, we'll just have a blank entry next to the unused numbers.

+This is Unicode in a nutshell.
+It's a dictionary that supports an alphabet of over [1.1 million characters](https://stackoverflow.com/questions/27415935/does-unicode-have-a-defined-maximum-number-of-code-points#27416004).
 It does so through an abstraction called a code point.
 Every character has a [unique code point](https://unicode-table.com/en/).
 For example, `a` has a code point of `U+0061`. `b` has a code point of `U+0062`.
 And `c` has a code point of `U+0063`.
 Notice a pattern? `61` is the hex value for the character `a` in ASCII, and `U+0061` is the code point for `a` in Unicode.
 I'll come back to this point in the UTF-8 section.

 The structure of a code point is as follows: `U+` followed by a hex string.
 The smallest that hex string could be is `0000` and the largest is `10FFFF`.
 So `U+0000` is the smallest code point (representing the `Null` character) and `U+10FFFF` is the largest code point (currently unassigned).
-As of [Unicode 12.0.0](http://www.unicode.org/versions/Unicode12.0.0/) there are almost 138.000 code points in use, meaning slightly under 1 million remain.
+As of [Unicode 12.0.0](http://www.unicode.org/versions/Unicode12.0.0/) there are almost 138,000 code points in use, meaning slightly under 1 million remain.
 I think it's safe to say we won't be running out anytime soon.

-ASCII can map the English alphabet to bits on a computer, but it wouldn't know what to do with the Unicode alphabet.
-So we need a character encoding that can map Unicode to bits on a computer.
+ASCII can map bits on a computer to the English alphabet, but it wouldn't know what to do with Unicode.
+So we need a character encoding that can map bits on a computer to Unicode code points (which in turn map to a giant alphabet).
 This is where UTF-8 comes into play.

 > ## Let's write the output to a UTF-8 encoded file UTF-8 is one of several encodings that support Unicode.
 You may have heard of some of the others: UTF-16 LE, UTF-16 BE, UTF-32, UCS-2, UTF-7, etc...
 I'm going to ignore all the rest of these though.
 Why?
 Because UTF-8 is by far the dominant encoding of the group.
-It is backwards compatible with ASCII, and according to [Wikipedia](https://en.wikipedia.org/wiki/UTF-8) it accounts for over 90% of all web page encodings.
+It is backwards compatible with ASCII, and according to [Wikipedia](https://en.wikipedia.org/wiki/UTF-8), it accounts for over 90% of all web page encodings.

 UTF-8 uses different byte sizes depending on what code point is being used.
 This is the feature that allows it to maintain backwards compatibility with ASCII.

 ![](utf8.JPG)

-Recall how we saw that the code point for `a` (`U+0061`) in Unicode matched the hex representation of `a` in the ASCII table?
-That's how backwards compatibility is accomplished.
-Anything that can be rendered in ASCII can be rendered in UTF-8.
+<sup>Source: Wikipedia</sup>

+UTF-8 uses 1 byte to encode ASCII characters, and multiple bytes to encode non-ASCII characters.
+This made it easy for UTF-8 to be backwards compatible with ASCII.
+Every byte on disk that maps to an ASCII character will map to the exact same character in UTF-8.
 And any other code point outside of that range will just use additional bytes to be encoded.

 As a refresher, this is what `file2.txt` looks like on the command line:
 ```bash